allaboutapps/aaa-create-react-app-typescript/packages/react-scripts/template-typescript/README.md

 # aaa-react-scripts-ts

-Customized react template project generator for [at all about apps](https://allaboutapps.at) using the current default settings.
+This project was bootstrapped through `yarn create react-app my-app --scripts-version=aaa-react-scripts-ts`, a customized react template project generator for [at all about apps](https://allaboutapps.at).

-## Typical additional dependencies at all about apps
+## Additional dependencies

 - [`material-ui`](https://npmjs.org/package/material-ui)
 - [`react-intl`](https://npmjs.org/package/react-intl)